 If you want to spend a a fair amount of time swimming in the waterfall, you’ll be best off walking PAST the first entrance to the trail.
 This will take you down toward the bathrooms and gift shops.
 Keep going going until you reach a steep group of stairs headed down the hill.

 The other option is to do the long walking path first and then finish it off with swimming in the waterfall.
 This is what we did, but mostly because we didn’t know there was an option at the beginning.

 The trail through Krka NP is really cool because its super secluded until all of a sudden it opens up into these incredible views.
-It makes you feel like you’re walking through a thick jungle until you reach the unexpected climax.
-Like these two photos, which were after 5 minutes of walking without seeing anything further than about 5 meters off the trail:
+You’ll feel like you’re walking through a thick jungle until out of nowhere a neat view pops up.

 Swimming at Krka National Park

 Then at last, after about two hours of hiking and photo taking, we arrived at the swimming hole.

 Croatia gets pretty hot during the summer time so we were really happy with how cold the water was.

 It was that perfect feeling where you hop in and feel cold when you get out, and have that glorious warming up from the sun on your skin feeling.